 God's sovereignty and free moral agency set up a seeming paradox.
-John Ritenbaugh shows just how much choice we have under God's sovereign rule.
+Just how much choice and freedom do we have under God's sovereign rule?

 John Ritenbaugh emphasizes that nothing takes place in a vacuum for those who are called; moreover "time and chance" no longer apply in the normal sense.
 Even when we exercise free moral agency, God engineers circumstances and outcomes so that we. . .

 John Ritenbaugh, continuing his exposition on Ecclesiastes 6, appraises the book of Ecclesiastes as the most bluntly profound book in the entire Bible, pointing to our urgent need to develop a relationship with God.
 We did not create ourselves or give ours. . .